-Residents can also participate in the Residents Council, meet with Long-term Care Ombudsman, community organizations, legal advocates, and members of the general public who come to the facility, present grievances to their facility, and be free from punishments for presenting issues.
-In addition to those rights, nursing home residents are also guaranteed the rights that all Illinois residents have, including the right to vote and the right to participate in social and community activities.
+Residents can also participate in the Residents Council, meet with the Long-term Care Ombudsman, community organizations, legal advocates, and members of the general public who come to the facility, present grievances to their facility, and be free from punishments for presenting issues.
+In addition to those rights, nursing home residents are also guaranteed the rights that all Illinois residents have, including the right to vote and participate in social and community activities.

-Common Types and Signs of Nursing Home Abuse
+Common Types and Signs of Elder Abuse

 Also referred to as emotional abuse, this occurs when a resident experiences pain or distress by verbal or nonverbal means.
-This may include acts like engaging in verbal assaults, humiliation, threats, intimidations, harassment, or isolation.
+This may include engaging in verbal assaults, humiliation, threats, intimidations, harassment, or isolation.
 Isolation is often the most dangerous because the resident may be unable to communicate to others what they are going through.